 Coffee grinders are another controversial topic in the coffee world.
 Some people prefer blade grinders while others prefer burr grinders.

-I think that a good burr grinder is the way to go.
+I think that a good burr grinder is a way to go.
 Blade grinders produce too inconsistent of a grind which will, in turn, produce an inconsistent cup of coffee.

 But you can go ahead and choose the grinder you love the most.
 Just make sure it’s a quality grinder that will produce a consistent grind.